Fabric Drink Coasters Sewing Tutorial for Beginners

 Use your finger to press on the stitching as you gently pull paper off the fabric.
 (Notice the area where there is NO stitching!
 This is where the basting is on the fabric and where you will turn the coasters right side out)

-Clip seam allowance edges BEFORE turning right side out.
+Notch seam allowance edges BEFORE turning right side out.
 Why?
-When you turn curved edges to the inside of a project, the fabric will NOT lay flat until you clip the seam allowances.
+When you turn curved edges to the inside of a project, the fabric will NOT lay flat until you notch the seam allowances.

 Turn coaster right side out- use your finger to help press out the seams before you actually iron them.